Ibraaaheeeem/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe: The script changes the permission of the file hello to 753as required
 10-mirror_permissions: This script assigns another file permissions to heloo's permissions
 11-directories_permissions: This script adds execution to all subdirectories for owner, group and other users
+12-directory_permissions: This script creates a new directory my_dir with permissions 751